KOTORCommunityPatches/K1_Community_Patch/README.md

 * A placeable bench can occasionally be unintentionally spawned when fighting the Tuk'ata Mother in the Korriban Valley of the Dark Lords [ISSUE #163](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/163)
 * A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar) [ISSUE #35](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/35)
 * A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar) [ISSUE #36](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/36)
+* A Wookiee female in the Kashyyyk Village of Rwookrrorro had out of place VO for one line (Reported by Salk) [ISSUE #206](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/206)
 * After completing the swoop race on Taris it was possible to re-enter the Vulkar base, which was unintended behaviour [ISSUE #203](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/203)
 * Ahlan Matale was able to channel his rage in order to use Force levitation in the Council chambers [ISSUE #55](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/55)
 * All the civilians in Davik's estate wore the same outfit [ISSUE #102](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/102)